aniveshsharma/School_Management_System/README.md

 recruitment, attendance tracking for both students and teachers, fee management, updating student and teacher information, recording student marks, and checking student results.

+<h2>Objective:-</h2>

+The primary goal of implementing a School Management System is to effectively oversee various aspects of the educational institution, including details about schools, students, classes, teachers, and courses.
+This system operates exclusively at the administrative level, ensuring that only authorized administrators have access.
+The project aims to create an application program that automates and minimizes manual efforts in managing schools, students, registrations, and classes.
+It encompasses tracking information related to classes, teachers, students, results, and attendance.
+The specific objectives of the School Management System include:
+• Revenue Management
+• Admission Management
+• Reducing Communication Gap
+• Student Performance Monitoring
+• Organizing and Simplifying Everyday Tasks.
+• Centralized Data and Easy Access
+• Time Table and Attendance Management

 <h2>Technology Using:-</h2>
 <h3>Language:-</h3>
 Java, MySQL